| Lt Col Michael Long

 He frequently serves as the Incident Commander of FROSTBITE, Georgia Wing’s premier task-based cold weather, mountainous terrain Search and Rescue training exercise held each year in Dahlonega, GA on the same training grounds used by the US Army Rangers for their mountain phase training.
-Since this is held in February each year, it usually lives up to its name quite appropriately.

-During the 2015-16 WESS cycle, Lt Col Berg re-qualified as Mission Scanner and qualified for Airborne Photographer and joined the WESS staff for the 2016-17 cycle.
+During the 2015-16 WESS cycle, Lt Col Berg re-qualified as Mission Scanner and qualified for Airborne Photographer and joined the WESS staff thereafter.

 |Lt Col John Randolph